CtrlK

 Trigger Term Quality

-Excellent coverage of natural trigger terms users would say, explicitly listed: 'create secret', 'secret text', 'secret file', 'SSH key', 'API key', 'password', 'credentials', 'secret manager', 'store secret'.
-These are highly natural phrases a user would use.
+Excellent coverage of natural trigger terms users would say: 'create secret', 'secret text', 'secret file', 'SSH key', 'API key', 'password', 'credentials', 'secret manager', 'store secret'.
+These are terms users would naturally use when needing this functionality.

 3 / 3